stolostron/cluster-backup-operator/README.md

 In order to avoid and to report this type of backup collisions, a BackupCollision state exists for a  `BackupSchedule.cluster.open-cluster-management.io` resource.
 The controller checks regularly if the latest backup in the storage location has been generated from the current cluster.
 If not, it means that another cluster has more recently written backup data to the storage location so this hub is in collision with another hub.

 In this case, the current hub `BackupSchedule.cluster.open-cluster-management.io` resource status is set to BackupCollision and the `Schedule.velero.io` resources created by this resource are deleted to avoid data corruption.
 The BackupCollision is reported by the [backup Policy](https://github.com/stolostron/cluster-backup-chart/blob/main/stable/cluster-backup-chart/templates/hub-backup-pod.yaml).
-The admin should verify what hub must be the one writting data to the  storage location, than remove the `BackupSchedule.cluster.open-cluster-management.io` resource from the invalid hub and recreated a new `BackupSchedule.cluster.open-cluster-management.io` resource on the valid, primary hub, to resume the backup on this hub.
+The admin should verify what hub must be the one writting data to the  storage location, then remove the `BackupSchedule.cluster.open-cluster-management.io` resource from the invalid hub and recreated a new `BackupSchedule.cluster.open-cluster-management.io` resource on the valid, primary hub, to resume the backup on this hub.

 Example of a schedule in `BackupCollision` state: